1981 All-Ireland Senior Football Championship final

-The 1981 All-Ireland Senior Football Championship Final was the 94th All-Ireland Final and the deciding match of the 1981 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1981 All-Ireland Senior Football Championship final was the 94th All-Ireland Final and the deciding match of the 1981 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of the 13 consecutive All-Ireland SFC finals contested by either Dublin or Kerry between 1974 and 1986, a period when one of either team always contested the decider.

+Match

+Summary

 Kerry completed a four-in-a-row with a brilliant Jack O'Shea goal.

-It was the second of five All-Ireland football titles won by Kerry in the 1980s.
+It was the second of five All-Ireland SFC titles won by Kerry in the 1980s.